1995 Illinois's 2nd congressional district special election: Democratic primary

 Jackson won the democratic party primary and since the district is overwhelmingly Democratic, he was the favorite for the special general election.
 The manner in which he won was interesting because although he lost two of the eleven city wards and three of the six townships, he won all the highest voter turnout regions (two largest townships and five largest wards) except the 34th ward, which was Jones' home base.
 The day after winning the primary, he received a congratulatory phone call from United States Vice President Al Gore who had also won his first election (representing Tennessee in the House of Representatives) in the shadow of his father, Albert Gore, Sr. who had represented Tennessee in Congress.

 On the eve of the election, Gore attended a Jackson address.
 Jackson was campaigning in a district where his father was well known.
-During this campaign, his lone controversy was the fact that his salary as field director the Rainbow Coalition had been subsidized by the Hotel Employees and Restaurant Employees International Union, which was accused by a Senate investigating committee of having ties to organized crime.
+During this campaign, his lone controversy was that his salary as field director the Rainbow Coalition had been subsidized by the Hotel Employees and Restaurant Employees International Union, which was accused by a Senate investigating committee of having ties to organized crime.
 Nothing ever came of those accusations.